JamieM-Hub/JM-Idle-Game/documentation/README.md

 - As a User who is a fan of clicker-style games
     - I want an aesthetically pleasing experience
     - I want a robust product of high quality
-    - I want to experience something that stands out within a very saturated market
+    - I want to experience something that stands out within a saturated market

 # Features
 ### Player Name